-If you provide us with false or inaccurate information or we identify fraud, details may be passed to FPAs and other organisations involved in crime and fraud prevention including law enforcement agencies who may then access this information
+You must be truthful and not withhold or provide false information when you are dealing with us.
+If you provide us with false or inaccurate information or we identify fraud, details may be passed to FPAs and other organisations involved in crime and fraud prevention including law enforcement agencies who may then access this information.

 We and other organisations may also access and use this information to prevent fraud and money laundering, CRAs and FPAs may use your information for statistical analysis.
 Information held by CRAs and FPAs will be disclosed to us and to other organisations in order to, for example, when:

 We and other organisations may access and use, from other countries the information recorded by fraud prevention agencies.